 In 2015, we continued to expand our horizons to include a broader swatch of the Southwest, and to better identify the show geographically, The Real Desert, with Steve Brown, transformed to Southwest Stories with Steve Brown.

-The goal with Southwest Stories with Steve Brown, was to highlight the natural beauty, history, cultures, and the people of the Southwest.
-We featured artists, musicians, naturalists, and all the diversity of creative and intriguing folks who call the real desert home.
+The goal with Southwest Stories with Steve Brown, has been to highlight the natural beauty, history, cultures, and the people of the Southwest.
+We featured artists, musicians, naturalists, and all the diversity of creative and intriguing folks who call the region home.

 Our second season began airing March 16, 2015, and continued on Monday evenings at 6:30 p.m. through May, 2016.
 This second season of Southwest Stories with Steve Brown road tripped with you to a living ghost town, a remote canyon with the largest concentration of Native American petroglyphs in the western hemisphere, an Old West movie set, an Old West movie set that's now a real town, an exclusive French desert resort, Lake Havasu, the Arizona deserts, the town of Felicity with its incredible Museum of History in Granite, Yuma, a border swap meet, a sizzling hot race track, and more.
 As usual, we spent time with some of our favorite desert personalities - artists, historians, musicians, and other creative spirits, and we participated in every kind of experience we could think up, from kayak fishing and mechanical bull riding, to leading an old time singalong and flying high in a hot air balloon.

 Produced by Sun Runner Media, Turquoise MultiMedia (Season 2), and Knowledge Tree Films and Blue Highways Media in Season 3 with cinematic 4K and higher production values for national PBS distribution, Roku, Amazon Fire, and a range of other platforms.
 Additional episodes and content are always being planned and produced, along with more tour options to get you off the couch and out with us, and we hope you'll join us on the road - for some exciting Southwest Stories!

 - Steve Brown